denevell/AndroidQuickstart/README.md

 Todo
 ----

-- Navigation menu, left and right
+- Navigation menu, on the right
 - Navigation menu sub menus
 - List view with images
 - Swipe to refresh